oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-141200.md

-run# Upgrade to WebLogic Server 14.1.2
+# Upgrade to WebLogic Server 14.1.2

 The following procedures will upgrade your applications to WebLogic 14.1.2 and Java 21, and comment out deprecated and removed APIs.